Reading your meter

 To ensure we have the latest information about dogs at your property, update your details now.
 That way, everyone will be happy, including your dog.

 If you have a dog at your premises, meter readers are advised not to enter the property unless they can confirm it's safe to do so.

 When the meter reader visits, they may check that your dog is securely restrained* or in a separate area away from the meter box.
 This doesn't mean your dog is dangerous, but meter readers can't take risks when it comes to safety.
 The meter reader is the only person that can determine if it's safe to access your property.

-*Definition of securely restrained
+*Definition of securely restrained dog

 - The dog is placed securely in a fenced off area separated from the area where workers and contractors are required to perform work (i.e. locked behind a fence without the means of escape).

-- The dog is restrained by either a substantial rope or chain secured to a suitable anchor point away from the area where workers and contractors are required to perform work and ensures safe access (i.e. tied to a suitable anchor point).
+- The dog is restrained by either a substantial rope or chain secured to a suitable anchor point away from the area where workers and contractors are required to perform work and ensure safe access (i.e. tied to a suitable anchor point).

 Next scheduled meter reading